aparnaashok2125/aparnaashok2125/README.md

-# Hi, I'm Aparna Ashok — an AI/ML Engineer
+# Hi, I'm Aparna Ashok

 I'm an AI/ML Engineer obsessed with building intelligent systems that not only work — but **learn, adapt, and scale**.